LCS Alumni Stories

 Besides contributing to an essential industry, Edwide Marcelin (LCS '15) exemplifies a Louverturian.
 She retains the values imparted at LCS, continues to support LCS and is actively supporting Haitian institutions through her career.

-Like his fellow Louverturians, Dolph-Froid Payoute (LCS '15) is passionate about using his education to create solutions for his country.
+Dolph-Froid Payoute (LCS '15) is passionate about using his education to create solutions for his country.
 He hopes to improve Haiti’s infrastructure by developing roads and buildings for the government after university.

 Edline Monclair (LCS '15) plans to continue taking her social responsibility seriously.
 She says, “I will work on spreading the rule of law in Haiti to create a more just country.”